AppEnlight/appenlight/backend/README.md

     python setup.py develop

 Install the appenlight uptime plugin (`ae_uptime_ce` package from `appenlight-uptime-ce` repository).

+For production usage you can do:

+    pip install appenlight
+    pip install ae_uptime_ce

 After installing the application you need to perform following steps: